Kevinovitz/Tryhackme_Parser/README.md

 1. Hit enter and let it use its default room (https://tryhackme.com/room/encryptioncrypto101 in this case).
 2. Enter a custom url for any tryhackme room like: https://tryhackme.com/room/encryptioncrypto101.
 Then hit enter.

+THM PARSER SCRIPT START

+The resulting `.md` file can be uploaded to Github.
+Make sure to check if everything is as it should be.
+Some textual errors may occur.

+THM PARSER RESULT